 While numerous researchers and conservation organizations are working to conserve exceptional species on a species-by-species or regional basis, there is the need for a systematic effort to build secure, genetically diverse ex situ collections of endangered species on a scale comparable to that of seed banks.

-Follow the links below to learn more about how we are working to identify and conserve exceptional species:
+For more information on how we are working to identify and conserve exceptional species, see also BGCI's Global Trees Campaign webpage.

 Identifying exceptional species